 It was not my intention to write a fairy tale or to reveal a bit of family history.
 Sometimes no matter if I have a plan, the writing goes where it will.
-This is Timothy’s monologue from Irish Mist.
+It certainly did in my play Irish Mist.

 In a time long before Queen Maeve, and long, long, before High King Brian Boru, there was the pipe.
 It was on a day, very much like today, a day almost as dark as night, when a young lad named Seamus was hurrying across his land trying to get home through the storm.
 The mighty wind kept beating him back, tearing at his clothes until he believed he would lose them.
 Seamus was no more than halfway home when the rains fell, the droplets like a thousand sharp pebbles piercing his skin.
 “Is there nothing to shelter me?”
 He was crossing that part of his field fully open to the sky, not a mound, not a tree, not a bush.
 “The lightning will surely strike me now.”